 World Congress on Undergraduate Research

-Welcome to the official page of the 2nd World Congress on Undergraduate Research, the World CUR 2019.
-Building on the success of the 1st World Congress on Undergraduate Research in Doha (Qatar, November 2016), the World CUR 2019 will take place at Carl von Ossietzky University Oldenburg, Germany, from 23 - 25 May, 2019.
+...to the official page of the 2nd World Congress on Undergraduate Research, the World CUR 2019.
+Building on the success of the 1st World Congress on Undergraduate Research in Doha (Qatar, November 2016), the World CUR 2019 took place at University of Oldenburg, Germany, from 23 - 25 May, 2019.

-Named after the 1935 recipient of the Nobel Peace Prize, Carl von Ossietzky University was founded in 1973 and now offers more than 100 different undergraduate and graduate programmes to more than 15,000 students in the northwest of Germany.
+Named after the 1935 Nobel Peace Prize recipient, Carl von Ossietzky University was founded in 1973 and now offers more than 100 different undergraduate and graduate programmes to more than 15,000 students in the northwest of Germany.

 The university is specialized in interdisciplinary approaches, famous for its sustainable development studies, and a driving force in Germany’s emerging student research movement.

 With the “forschen@studium” (engl.: “research@studies”) teaching profile, the University of Oldenburg aims to strengthen the interconnections between teaching and research for students and lecturers.
 Besides accompanying research, evaluations, didactics and special university courses, the program’s core mission is to support research carried out actively by students.
 More »